Live Chat Now

 Finally, any degree requirements that you have not met when you start looking for a master's degree program can affect how long it takes to earn your degree.
 For instance, just about every master's degree program is going to require you to earn a bachelor's degree before you can enroll.

-Earn Your Master's Degree with DeVry
+Earn Your Master's Degree at DeVry